TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

-TEN-T: The Backbone of EU Transport Procurement
+The Scale of EU Transport Procurement

 Key CPV Codes for Transport Procurement